farthjun/farthjun/README.md

 I'm a master's student at TUM Informatics, currently working on diffusion models.

 - I'm interested in multi-modality & text-to-image generation.
+- Looking to collaborate on relative projects
+- How to reach me: jiajun.wang@tum.de
 <!--
 **farthjun/farthjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.